radutko/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
-Demo progect for SoftUni Fundamentals
+Demo progect for SoftUni Fundamentals.I edited this on GitHub directly!👍